Power struggle in Bolivia

 Morales supporters take soldiers hostage

-Against the backdrop of a bitter power struggle between former Bolivian President Evo Morales and incumbent head of state Luis Arce, protests by Morales supporters escalated further on Friday.
-According to the Ministry of Defense, a group of gunmen stormed a barracks in the coca-growing region of Chapare and took "around 20 soldiers" hostage.
+Against the backdrop of a bitter power struggle between former Bolivian President Evo Morales and incumbent head of state Luis Arce, protests by Morales supporters have escalated further.
+According to the Ministry of Defense, a group of gunmen stormed a barracks in the coca-growing region of Chapare and took "dozens of soldiers and their families" hostage.
+There were street battles and three military barracks were occupied.

 Supporters want to prevent Morales' arrest